 The Board of Directors is the ultimate governing body of the Company.
 It is responsible for the ultimate supervision of the Group.
-The Board attends to all matters which are not reserved to the General Meeting of Shareholders or another governance body of the Company by law, the Articles of Association or specific Regulations issued by the Board of Directors.
+The Board attends to all matters which are not reserved to the Annual General Meeting or another governance body of the Company by law, the Articles of Association or specific Regulations issued by the Board of Directors.